torinriley/ACON/README.md

 - **Contextual Adaptation:** Adjusts model parameters based on environmental or task-specific contexts.
 - **Meta-Learning:** Learns from past experiences to optimize future performance.
 - **Real-Time Data Integration:** Integrates new data in real-time, ensuring the model stays up-to-date.

+A note on the Adaptive Neural Architecture Search (ANAS) Module: The ANAS module automatically discovers the optimal neural network architecture for your data by exploring and evaluating various model designs.
+It builds, trains, and validates multiple models, selecting the best-performing architecture tailored to your specific task.
+ANAS simplifies the complex process of neural network design, making advanced machine learning techniques accessible and efficient, all while optimizing performance for your unique dataset.

 ## Example Use Cases
 - Time Series Analysis: Where data patterns and trends can change over time.